. . . Vasily Vereshchagin, The Apotheosis of War, 1871 . . .

 On the 21st-century funding of Central Services: is the centre/periphery relationship nominal or real, in both senses?

-The current funding policy, even after 20mths (sic), has never been implemented, & not even mentioned in public (except by PacificaWatch minions) – the new reality has never been recognised by any member on any of a station Finance Cttee, an LSB, the PNB Finance Cttee, or the PNB.
+The current funding policy was adopted by the 18Feb2021 PNB.
+Even after 20mths (sic) this has never been implemented, & not even mentioned in public (except by PacificaWatch minions) – the new reality has never been recognised by any member on any of a station Finance Cttee, an LSB, the PNB Finance Cttee, or the PNB.
 Yes, the PNB Finance Cttee repeatedly recommended to the PNB that they adopt budgets using a known false CS figure, & the directors sleepwalkers duly complied, like sheep, amnesiac sheep.

 “National Office Shared Services Formula: To meet the budgeted expenses of the National Office not covered by other sources of income in fiscal year 2015, Central Services shall be a fixed cost set at 15% of the prior 4 years’ (2010-2013) average annual listener support.
 For WBAI, Central Services shall be set at 8% of that average[.]”